 Conclusion: The results suggest that adults who had experienced childhood trauma, and who had a higher sense of personal meaning or spirituality, would have better mental, physical and general health conditions, and lower trauma symptoms.
 Many research studies also indicate that this treatment option powerfully restores mental, physical and overall health conditions of the affected adults, and that the cost is usually inexpensive.

 Chigbo, Chijioke Alphonsus, "The impact of spirituality on the self-reported recovery of adults who experienced childhood trauma" (2012).
 Wayne State University Dissertations.
-Paper 429.
+429.